sydneyYYC/sydneyYYC/README.md

 - 👋 Hi, I’m @sydneyYYC
 - 👀 I’m interested in frontend web development
-- 🌱 I’m currently learning Javascript, SQL and Svelte
+- 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on basic beginner projects
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me ...

 <!---